Snehasish Ganguly

 Snehasish Chandidas Ganguly (born 11 June 1968) is a former Indian first-class cricketer and president of the Cricket Association of Bengal.
 Snehasish had a career with Bengal which spanned ten years, however, he did not play internationally like his younger brother Sourav Ganguly.
 After retiring from cricket, he focused on his family's printing business.
 Over the past 15 years, Ganguly has taken NK Gossain Printers and grown it into one of the best-known printing companies in the region.
 He is also a member of the Board of Directors of Lux.
-In 1995, Ganguly married Mohiniyatam dancer Momm Ganguly.
+In 1995, Ganguly married Mohiniyattam dancer Momm Ganguly.
 The couple had a daughter, Sneha, in 1998.
 He became the president of the Cricket Association of Bengal in October 2022.